dipdawiz/HomeAutomation/README.md

 ## Setup Amazon Echo

 As soon as you deploy your node-red flow in previous step, you are ready to set up your Echo (Dot/Plus).
 On your mobile, open Alexa app.
 From the menu, click on Smart Home.
 And add a device. it would search and find out as many wemo-emu node you added in your flow.
 Add them and you are good to give voice command to Alexa/Echo/Computer.
-Like in my example, if I say, Alexa, switch on Living room lights, it switch on relay for the lights in living room.
+Like in my example, if I say, "Alexa, switch on Living room lights", it switch on relay for the lights in living room.

 #### Fun with Routine